brianom95/brianom95.github.io/_posts/2014-10-25-backpacking-ca.md

 #### Léon

-León is a gritty and characterful colonial city known for its revolutionary history, vibrant student energy, and the adrenaline rush of volcano boarding down the black slopes of nearby Cerro Negro.
+León is a gritty and characterful colonial city known for its revolutionary history, student energy, and the rush of volcano boarding.
+Mairéad arrived the day before me, so she was able to give a tour of the markets, church and brought me to a local restauraunt with her friends from Honduras.
+My only addition was to introduce her to the ice cream at Carls Jr. There wasn't much to the city itself, with the streets being quiet and unusually dark.
+Mostly people are here for the same thing.
+Cerro Negro; the world's youngest active volcano.

+Kitted out in free Volcano Day vests, and joined by a surprising amount of Mormons, we made the trip to the jet black volcano that's risen from an otherwise green landscape.
+We carried awkwardly sized boards to the top, enjoyed the view, donned boiler suits and face coverings, then did what's arguably the most iconic thing in Central America; volcano boarding.
+You get filthy, and it feels faster than it looks with some losing control and flipping, but it's so much fun.
+Easily a highlight of the whole trip.

+Public transport is surprisingly good in Nicaragua.
+We took a bus to nearby Telica another day to hike the most active volcano in the country, joined by Cap who we'd met at Cerro Negro.
+We had constant wind, rain and fog that meant we saw nothing on the summit.
+We did see some cool bubbling mud pits, that had a strong smell of sulfur.
+It was defiitely not worth it, but maybe type two fun.

 #### Granada

-Granada is a colourful colonial city on the shores of Lake Nicaragua, where grand Spanish architecture, lively plazas, and boat trips through the nearby Isletas create one of the country’s most picturesque stops.
+Granada is a colourful colonial city on the shores of Lake Nicaragua.
+Known for grand Spanish architecture, lively plazas, and picturesque boat trips through nearby islands.
+The boat trip was fun, and the long walks by the lake too.
+I did a walking tour of the markets, plazas and churches where I learned about the rivalry between Léon & Granada.
+It led to the capital city being placed halfway between in the odd choice of Managua to keep both happy.

+The town was great for street food like the local shaved ice called raspado.
+There's good pizza and ice cream everywhere, and evenings were always interesting spent with people from the hostel.
+I went to the famous tree house party in the jungle on the Friday, where I seemed to bump into everyone I'd met since Mexico.
+Then did some fianl exploring of the town which included climbing the tallest tower.

 #### San Juan del Sur

-San Juan del Sur is a lively Pacific surf town where backpackers gather for golden beaches, rolling waves, and legendary Sunday Funday parties overlooking the bay.
+San Juan del Sur is a lively surf town known for golden beaches and rolling waves.
+It was my first time reaching the Pacific coast, and I did two days of surfing on Playa Remanso that went surprisingly well.
+The first being taught by Eddie, and the second trying to pass on my new knowledge to Mairéad.
+The town is full of outdoor shops, nice restaurants, and cocktail bars that overlook the water.
+It's a chilled out place to spend a few days, where I had the best tacos since Mexico.

+What I remember most is the dramatically bright sunsets, best viewed from either peninsula that surrounds the town.
+On one side is a surprisingly big Christ the Redeemer statue.
+I did a very steep run to this to see the sky light up like it was on fire.
+Another night, Mairéad and I hiked the other peninsula to a lighthouse, with a great view back over the town.
+We were surrounded by fireflies for the walk back, to get piña coladas on the beach.
+What a life!

 #### Ometepe

-Ometepe is a wild and otherworldly island formed by twin volcanoes rising from Lake Nicaragua, where jungle hikes, waterfalls, and quiet lakeside villages create one of the region’s most memorable escapes.
+Ometepe is a wild island formed by twin volcanoes rising from Lake Nicaragua.
+Known for jungle hikes, waterfalls, and quiet lakeside villages in one of the region’s most memorable escapes.
+We rented

 ## Costa Rica